-Executive Committee's Members For full details see the Executive Committee Report Chief Executive & Secretary J Davies Charity number 1095118 Company number 4606846 Principal address Westminster Hall Houses of Parliament London SW1A 0AA Registered office Westminster Hall Houses of Parliament London SW1A 0AA Auditor HW Fisher LLP Acre House 11-15 William Road London NW1 3ER Bankers Royal Bank of Scotland Plc 119-121 Victoria Street London SW1E 6RA
+Executive Committee's Members For full details see the Executive Committee Report Chief Executive & Secretary J Davies Charity number 1095118 Company number 04606846 Principal address Westminster Hall Houses of Parliament London SW1A 0AA Registered office Westminster Hall Houses of Parliament London SW1A 0AA Auditor HW Fisher LLP Acre House 11-15 William Road London NW1 3ER Bankers Royal Bank of Scotland Plc 119-121 Victoria Street London SW1E 6RA

 Page

-The Executive Committee's report 1 - 7
+The Report of the Members of The Executive Committee 1-6

-Statement of The Executive Committee's responsibilities 8
+Statement of The Report of the Members of The Executive Committee responsibilities e 7

-Statement on internal control 9 - 10
+Statement of internal control 8 - 9

-Independent auditor's report 11 - 13
+Independent auditor's report 10 - 12

-Statement of financial activities 14
+Statement of financial activities 13

-Balance sheet 15
+Balance sheet 14

-Statement of cash flows 16
+Statement of cash flows 15

-Notes to the financial statements 17 - 25
+Notes to the financial statements 16 - 23

-THE REPORT OF THE MEMBERS OF THE EXECUTIVE COMMITTEE FOR THE YEAR ENDED 31 MARCH 2022
+THE REPORT OF THE MEMBERS OF THE EXECUTIVE COMMITTEE FOR THE YEAR ENDED 31 MARCH 2023

-The members of the Executive Committee, who are trustees of the charity for the purposes of charity law and directors for the purposes of company law, present their report and financial statements for the year ended 31 March 2022.
+The members of the Executive Committee, who are trustees of the charity for the purposes of charity law and directors for the purposes of company law, present their report and financial statements for the year ended 31 March 2023.

-The financial statements have been prepared in accordance with the accounting policies set out in note 1 to the financial statements and comply with the Association's Memorandum of Association, the Companies Act 2006 and "Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their financial statements in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)" (effective 1 January 2019).
+The financial statements have been prepared in accordance with the accounting policies set out in note 1 to the financial statements and comply with the Association's Memorandum and Articles of Association, the Companies Act 2006 and "Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)" (effective 1 January 2019).